 - Customer: Steamship Sir Walter Scott

 - Industry: Leisure and Tourism

 - Product: Two x M-Series Boilers

-- Goal: Bespoke Boiler Supply
+- Goal: Replace failed boilers

 The Steamship Sir Walter Scott is a historic steamship that operates on Loch Katrine in Scotland.
-Built in 1899 and named after the famous Scottish author, Sir Walter Scott, the ship was originally used for transporting passengers and cargo around the loch.
-Now, the steamship is a popular tourist attraction, offering scenic cruises around the loch and providing visitors with a unique experience of traveling on a historic vessel.
+Built in 1899 and named after the famous Scottish author, Sir Walter Scott, the ship was originally used for transporting passengers and cargo around the loch but is now a popular tourist attraction, offering scenic cruises around the loch and providing visitors with a unique experience of traveling on a historic steamship.

 2020 was set to be a high-profile year for the Sir Walter Scott Steamship, marking the 120th year of sailing on Loch Katrine.
-Sadly, due to an issue with steam generation, the ship was unable to sail in her celebration year, and her long-term future became under serious threat.
-Fortunately, in 2021 the SOS (Save Our Steamship) appeal was launched and the restoration project began.
+Sadly, due to the failure of the boilers she was unable to sail in her celebration year, and her long-term future became under serious threat.
+In 2021 the SOS (Save Our Steamship) appeal was launched and the restoration project began.

-Byworth were thrilled to be involved in such an amazing project and now, in 2023, the boilers are fully commissioned and the ship has been moved from dry dock back out to the water.
-Here, the team will complete the final restoration work before she sails again later in the year.
+Byworth were thrilled to be involved in such an amazing project and now, in 2023, the boilers are fully commissioned and the ship has been moved from dry dock back out to the water to complete the final restoration work before she sails again in April.

-We caught up with Gordon Allan of Steamship Sir Walter Scott Ltd to get his thoughts on the challenges, and the project's progress so far.
+We caught up with Gordon Allan, of Steamship Sir Walter Scott Ltd to get his thoughts on the project so far.

-Can you explain the key issues that led to the Steamship restoration project?
+What were the key issues that led to the Steamship restoration project?

 The original boilers were replaced for coal fired boilers in 1960 and then in 2008 the decision was made to switch from coal to bio diesel.

-Unfortunately these replacement boilers developed some significant issues, and the ship has been unable to sail until they are resolved
+Unfortunately these replacement boilers developed some significant issues and the ship has been unable to sail until they are resolved

-On a charity run project like this we understand that a competitive price is key in the decision making process, but were there any additional reasons Byworth stood out to you?
+On a project like this we understand that a competitive price has been key in the decisionmaking process but was there anything else about Byworth that stood out to you?

 Cost and a competitive package and payment plan was of paramount importance for the project.
-We are a charitable organisation and must justify the costs and ensure that we have opted for the most cost-effective solution that fits the specific needs.
+We are a charitable organisation and must justify the costs and ensure that we have opted for the most cost-effective solution.
 "The restoration is so important to all of us.
 The Ship is an icon in the local area.
 She is a part of history, and we are really looking forward to seeing her back out on the water."

-Byworth were able to offer a solution that fit the requirements and complemented the project goal.
-However, the visit to Byworth facility and meeting the team, including Rob (Baldwin) sealed the deal.
+Byworth were able to offer a solution that fit the requirements and complemented the project aim.
+However, the visit to Byworth facility and meeting the team including Rob (Baldwin and Gavin (Hindle) sealed the deal.

-Seeing where the boilers would be made and chatting with the team that would be doing the work, was a great personal touch that gave us a real feel for the company.
+Seeing where the boilers would be made and chatting with the team was a great personal touch that gave us a real feel for the company.